PTX-Interface-Specification/ptx-specification/README.md

 This repository hosts the neutral, multi-vendor **PTX Interface Specification** between C-ITS On-Board Units (OBUs) and ITCS On-Board Computers (IBIS) used in public transport.

+PTX stands for "Public Transport to Everything", inspired by the term "V2X".

 ## What is the PTX Interface Specification?

 The **PTX Interface Specification** defines an open, vendor-neutral interface